Last Updated on 9th May 2021 by WRC-Admin1

-How important is it that I have a mobile responsive web site design as well as a traditional website design?
+How important is it that I have a mobile responsive web site design as part of any website design services?

 Mobile responsive website design is now crucial to your website rankings.
 Google spent 2 years of signalling the importance of providing a good viewing experience for mobile device users.
 The market penetration of smart phones and tablets has increased exponentially over recent years.
 This is the fastest growing sector of internet viewers.